Living in Spain After Brexit: What You Need to Know

 A Note on: Taking Holidays to Spain

-Regardless of how you feel about Britain’s decision to leave the European Union, as of 31st January 2021, Britain is no longer a part of the EU.
+Regardless of how you feel about Britain’s decision to leave the European Union, Britain is no longer a part of the EU.
 And for the vast majority of British people this will have very little impact on their visits to wider Europe.
 If you are a British person who spends your holidays in Spain, or otherwise visits the country for short periods of time then very little will change about the way you enter or exit the EU: if you spend less than 90 days in Spain over the course of 6 months then you will not be impacted by entrance or exit visa requirements and you can continue to enjoy your holidays as you always have right now.
 Known informally as the 90-day rule, this allows you to spend a maximum of 90 days in any EU country (not just Spain) in any 12-month period: this means that if you have already spent 90 days in France, you would not be able to visit Spain for the weekend until the 6-month period is completed.

-If you are living in Spain though, or spending longer than 90 days in each 6 month period in the country, then you are likely to experience some more dramatic changes to those outlined abouve, and these will be the focus of the rest of this piece.
+If you are living in Spain though, or spending longer than 90 days in each 6 month period in the country, then you are likely to experience some more dramatic changes to those outlined above, and these will be the focus of the rest of this piece.

 Taking Business Trips